-American Express Personal Savings doesn't have a minimum balance and doesn't charge a monthly fee on their high yield savings.
+American Express® Personal Savings doesn't have a minimum balance and doesn't charge a monthly fee on their high yield savings.
 The same goes for their certificates of deposit.

 Since the high yield savings is a savings account, you are subject to the 6 ACH limit rules.
-If you exceed 6 transfers in a statement cycle, American Express may close your account if this happens too much (this is standard practice, in fact most places will charge you a fee).
+If you exceed 6 transfers in a statement cycle, American Express may close your account if this happens too much (this is standard practice, in fact, most places will charge you a fee).
 There does not appear to be a fee.

 Their certificates of deposits have early termination fees on this schedule:

-- Term 12 months or less: 90 days of interest at the CD's interest rate (APY)
+- Term 12 months or less: 90 days of interest

-- Terms of more than 12 months: 180 days of simple interest at the current rate (APY)
+- Terms of more than 12 months: 180 days of simple interest

 These interest penalties are better (more generous) compared with most banks but still lag behind the best of the best, Ally Bank:

-- Term 24 months or less: 60 days of simple interest at the current rate (APY)
+- Term 24 months or less: 60 days of simple interest

-- Terms of more than 24 months but less than 36 months: 90 days of simple interest at the current rate (APY)
+- Terms of more than 24 months but less than 36 months: 90 days of simple interest

-- Terms of more than 36 months but less than 48 months: 120 days of simple interest at the current rate (APY)
+- Terms of more than 36 months but less than 48 months: 120 days of simple interest

-- Terms of 48 months or more: 150 days of simple interest at the current rate (APY)
+- Terms of 48 months or more: 150 days of simple interest

-I don't see this as a reason to avoid American Express National Bank (their CD interest rates are meh, that's a reason not to use them for CDs).
+I don't see this as a reason to avoid American Express National Bank (their current CD rates are meh, that's a reason not to use them for CDs).
 No other bank comes close to matching Ally Bank's CD penalty structure.